lkiesow/leihs-wiki/leihs-Admin-Guide.md

     You can install memcached in order to make leihs perform faster, especially for activities that require recalculations of item availability.
 Memcached can speed up the system by several orders of magnitude.

         # yum install memcached

-    Don't forget to set ENABLE_MEMCACHED to "yes" in /etc/defaults/memcached

 ## Users, logins and levels